-Trade receivables are stated at original amount less a provision for any uncollectible amounts.
-An estimate for doubtful debts is made when collection of the full amount is no longer probable.
-When a trade receivable is uncollectible, it is written off against provision for doubtful debts.
-Subsequent recoveries of amounts previously written off are credited to the interim consolidated statement of comprehensive income.
+Trade receivables are stated at original amount less a provision for any expected credit losses.
+An estimate for expected credit loss is made on assumptions about risk of default and expected loss rates to be applied for the respective category of receivables.
+Subsequent recoveries of amounts previously written off are credited to the interim condensed consolidated statement of comprehensive income.